Google Reviews

 Introduction

-Currently, you can follow reviewers on Google Reviews, but there is no way to search specific reviewers by name or see posts from accounts you follow in any sort of feed.
-The only way to find reviewers is to stumble upon one of their reviews, or if you are already following them and you search through your “following” tab to find them.
-For this project, my goal is to improve the Google Reviews platform for users through introducing a feature that allows you to view reviews in a single tab from reviewers that you follow, while also incorporating feedback from survey, interview, and focus group participants.
+For this project, my goal is to improve the Google Reviews platform for users through introducing a feature that allows you to view reviews in a single tab from reviewers that you follow, while also incorporating feedback from surveys, interviews, and focus group participants.

 Needfinding Plan